evan-erdos/trail-of-cthulhu/story/prose-outline.md

 His son disappeared without warning, a month before the village began to have problems.
 All the other missing villagers showed signs of this "curse" before disappearing.

-The Players gather samples from the village, and return to the lab to analyze the data.
+The PCs gather samples from the village, and return to the lab to analyze the data.
 Professor Birchwell appears as they leave the village, and the group returns to the lab.

 The caravan returns to the lab, and they begin analysis on the samples immediately.